 - A. Stationary outdoor fireplaces: See § 271-22. - B. No outdoor pools shall be constructed to exceed two feet in depth, and no such pool shall be constructed except in compliance with the regulations of the Nassau County Department of Health and unless provided with a drain or outlet to permit same to be emptied.

-Accessory buildings: See §271-23.
+§ 271-36 Accessory buildings and uses.
+Accessory buildings: See § 271-23.

-Article V. Residence R-2 Districts
+Article V Residence R-2 Districts